EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 * Metrics and loss functions for Segmentation

-* Visualizing and Evaluating segmentation models
+* Visualizing and Evaluating Segmentation models

 [1.a.
 Assignment One](#1a)